agashe/SigmaPHP-Router/README.md

 ## Configurations

-Depending on your server , you will need to use one of the provided server configs , including with the router config files for 4 types of servers : Apache , Nginx , Lighttpd and IIS.
+Depending on your server environment, you’ll need to use one of the provided configuration files.
+These files include example setups for several popular web servers, including Apache, Nginx, Lighttpd, IIS, and Caddy.

 To use the router with any of these servers , just copy the corresponding config file from the `configs` folder to the root folder of your project.